China says fossil fuels deal 'not perfect' but key to COP28 success | Headlines

 China says fossil fuels deal 'not perfect' but key to COP28 success

-China top climate diplomat on Saturday said a final agreement on fossil fuels at the United Nations COP28 summit was crucial but may not be perfect, while also declining to say whether the country could agree to eliminating fossil fuels entirely.
+China's top climate diplomat on Saturday said a final agreement on fossil fuels at the United Nations COP28 summit was crucial - even if not perfect - but he declined to say whether the country could agree to eliminating coal, oil and gas entirely.

-China top climate diplomat on Saturday said a final agreement on fossil fuels at the United Nations COP28 summit was crucial but may not be perfect, while also declining to say whether the country could agree to eliminating fossil fuels entirely.
-Whether the world's nearly 200 countries can agree to eliminate fossil fuels - the main driver of climate change - has become the make or break issue on the negotiating table at COP28 in Dubai.
+China's top climate diplomat on Saturday said a final agreement on fossil fuels at the United Nations COP28 summit was crucial - even if not perfect - but he declined to say whether the country could agree to eliminating coal, oil and gas entirely.
+An agreement by the world's nearly 200 countries to eliminate fossil fuels - the main driver of climate change - has become the make or break issue on the negotiating table at the Dubai summit.

-China's climate envoy Xie Zhenhua told reporters in a briefing that without an agreement on fossil fuels there was not much chance of success at COP28.
-China remains heavily reliant on fossil fuels, with coal being the country's largest power source.
+The Chinese climate envoy, Xie Zhenhua, told reporters in a briefing that without the fossil fuels agreement there was not much chance of success at COP28.
+China remains heavily reliant on fossil fuels, with coal still the country's largest energy source.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)